 What does liver have to do with fertility?
-Well it’s funny you ask.
+Well, it’s funny you ask.

-Liver is nature’s multivitamin.
+The liver is nature’s multivitamin.
 It contains significant concentrations of many key nutrients including pre-formed vitamin A, iron, copper, folate, vitamin B12, vitamin K, vitamin D, calcium, and zinc, just to mention a few.
 When consuming liver it is important to find a local source that raises the animals in a humane way without the use of hormones or antibiotics.

 - Vitamin A plays an essential role in embryonic and fetal development.
-Studies have shown that a deficiency in vitamin A can lead to congenital abnormalities or miscarriage .
+Studies have shown that a deficiency of vitamin A can lead to congenital abnormalities or miscarriage .
 Liver provides vitamin A in the form of retinol which the body can utilize readily without having to convert it into the usable form.

-- Iron is present in all cells in the body and has several functions including carrying oxygen from the lungs to the tissues , and ensuring proper brain growth and development of the fetus during pregnancy .
+- Iron is present in all cells in the body and has several functions including carrying oxygen from the lungs to the tissues and ensuring proper brain growth and development of the fetus during pregnancy.
 During pregnancy, a woman’s iron requirements increase three-fold, and iron deficiency in infants can lead to slower growth and development .

 - Most people have heard by now that folate is essential for proper fetal development.
-Without sufficient folate babies may be born with serious neural tube defects such as anencephaly and spina bifida .
+Without sufficient folate, babies may be born with serious neural tube defects such as anencephaly and spina bifida .

 - Similarly to a folate deficiency, a Vitamin B12 deficiency is also linked to severe birth defects.
-As outlined in this article from WebMD, Vitamin B12 is essential for the functioning of the nervous system and for the production of red blood cells .

 Although liver is not the only possible source of these essential nutrients, it’s certainly an excellent place to start.
-Liver and other organ meats contain anywhere from 10 to 100 times the nutrients when compared to other muscle meats .
+Liver and other organ meats contain anywhere from 10 to 100 times the nutrients when compared to other muscle meats.
 It should go without saying that the body is better able to absorb and utilize nutrients when they come from food when compared to nutritional supplements that are synthesized in a lab.

 8-12 oz of beef, lamb, or chicken liver